Crescentide/cglw/readme.md

 # Crescentide OpenGL Wrapper Library (cglw)

-This is a c++ opengl wrapper library primarily used for [Project TsunamiMoonlight], however it could possibly be applied for other projects if one so desires.
+This is a c++ opengl wrapper library primarily used for [Project TsunamiMoonlight], however it could possibly be applied to other projects if one so desires.

 ---